Waletoken (WTN) Price Hits $0.0000

-Waletoken (CURRENCY:WTN) traded down 58.3% against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on February 6th.
-In the last seven days, Waletoken has traded down 10.6% against the U.S. dollar.
-Waletoken has a market cap of $90,642.75 and approximately $3.00 worth of Waletoken was traded on exchanges in the last day.
-One Waletoken token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Waletoken (CURRENCY:WTN) traded up 4.8% against the U.S. dollar during the one day period ending at 21:00 PM Eastern on February 9th.
+In the last seven days, Waletoken has traded up 10.1% against the U.S. dollar.
+Waletoken has a total market cap of $86,709.88 and approximately $1,929.00 worth of Waletoken was traded on exchanges in the last 24 hours.
+One Waletoken token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - Tixl (MTXLT) traded down 3.5% against the dollar and now trades at $79.08 or 0.00215035 BTC.